An elementary alternative to ECH capacities: Computation for convex toric domains

-Define a {\em convex integral path\/} to be a polygonal path in the nonnegative quadrant from the point $(0,b)$ to the point $(a,0)$, for some nonnegative integers $a$ and $b$, with vertices at lattice points, such that the region bounded by $\Lambda$ and the line segments from $(0,0)$ to $(a,0)$ and from $(0,0)$ to $(0,b)$ is convex.
+Define a {\em convex integral path\/} to be a polygonal path $\Lambda$ in the nonnegative quadrant from the point $(0,b)$ to the point $(a,0)$, for some nonnegative integers $a$ and $b$, with vertices at lattice points, such that the region bounded by $\Lambda$ and the line segments from $(0,0)$ to $(a,0)$ and from $(0,0)$ to $(0,b)$ is convex.
 Define $\widehat{\mc{L}}(\Lambda)$ to be the number of lattice points in this region, including lattice points on the boundary.
-Let $\ell_\Omega(\Lambda)$ denote the length of $\Lambda$ in the norm $\|\cdot\|_\Omega^*$, that is the sum of the norms of the vectors coming from the line segments in the path.

 \begin{theorem} If $X_\Omega$ is a four-dimensional convex toric domain, then

 where the minimum is over convex integral paths $\Lambda$. \end{theorem}